johnmyleswhite/Volcanito.jl/docs/expressions.md

 * broadcast_form: The expression rewritten into a function that can be applied to rows passes as individual variables.
-* explicit_alias: Did `raw_form` contain the alias or was the alias constructed as part of the `FunctionSpec` constructor?
+* explicit_alias: Did `raw_form` contain the alias or was the alias constructed as part of the `Expression` constructor?
 * is_constant: Was the `body` a single constant that doesn't need a function to be computed?
 * is_column: Was the `body` the name of a single column that can be copied